groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.10 (2022-08-20) =
+* FIXED Page scrolled to bottom of when popup opens and is focused.

 = 2.0.9 (2022-08-17) =
 * ADDED Escape key support for closing focused popups.